-This page is the One Community transition kitchen page that shares the details for purchasing, setting up, and operating a kitchen capable of feeding up to 50 people in a remote location.
-This is purposed for use in any remote or off-grid construction situation like our planned crowdfunding campaign, the Earthbag Village and Duplicable City Center, initial food infrastructure, any of the other six village models, or similar.
+This page is the One Community transition kitchen page that shares the details for purchasing, setting up, and operating a kitchen capable of feeding 50-100 people in a remote location.
+This is purposed for use in disaster situations or any remote or off-grid construction situation like our planned crowdfunding campaign, the Earthbag Village and Duplicable City Center, initial food infrastructure, any of the other six village models, or similar.
 See our Food Bars and Food Self-sufficiency Transition Plan pages for details about the food to be prepared in this kitchen.

 For easy navigation, this page contains the following sections: